This post may contain affiliate links. Read my disclosure policy here.

 - Core and slice apples.
 You can peel your apples if you wish.
-I use organic apples and do not peel them.
+It seems that peeling half of the apples helps create the best consistency.

-- Pour half of the apple juice mixture over the apples.
+- Pour half of the apple juice mixture over the apple and add the extra 2 tablespoons of water.
 Set aside the remaining liquid.

 - Pour oat topping on top of the apples in the Instant Pot and smooth out the oats, taking care to cover all the apples.

-- Close Instant Pot and set valve to venting
+- Close Instant Pot and set valve to sealing.

-- Allow crisp to set and cool for ten minutes or so before serving
+- Transfer the crisp to another baking dish and let it sit and cool for ten minutes before serving.

-- OR if you would like a crisper topping, scoop apple crisp into an oven safe dish and broil it in the oven for 5 minutes to brown the topping
+- OR if you would like a crisper topping, transfer the apple crisp into an oven-safe dish and broil it in the oven for 3 to 5 minutes to brown the topping.

 - Serve warm, as is, or serve with vanilla ice cream, frozen yogurt, or whipped cream.
 We eat ours with vanilla frozen Greek yogurt.